The Shawshank Redemption (1994)

 Red: [narrating] The colossal prick even managed to sound magnanimous.

 Red: King me.

 Andy Dufresne: Chess.
 Now there's a game of kings.

 Red: ...and a total fuckin' mystery.
 I hate it.

-Red: One day, when I have a long gray beard and two or three marbles rollin' around upstairs, they'll let me out.
+Red: [to Andy, wondering when he'll be granted parole] One day, when I have a long gray beard and two or three marbles rollin' around upstairs, they'll let me out.

 Head Bull Haig: Dufresne?
 Get your ass out here boy, you're holding up the show!